 |

-The San Juan Mountains: Continental Diamondsin The West
+San Juan Mountains, CO: Continental Diamondsin The West

 The small towns, cowboy mystique, and jagged peaks of southwest Colorado have been on my mind for years.
 The fascination may have started with a dusty issue of Snow Country Magazine featuring an impressive night shot of a range called "The Needles" that loomed across the valley by Durango Mountain Resort.